-Thinking about entering our competition this Spring?
-Hooray!
-Want to take a quality photo of your work?
+Whether you're submitting your work to our artist competition, or printing your first giftware range, you'll need to take quality photos of your work.
 Don't worry!
 We've come up with some tips for getting a sharp, hi-res shot of your artwork (with no fancy equipment needed.)

-1) Prepare!
-Don't forget to give your masterpiece a last minute primp before taking the photos.
+Don't forget to give your masterpiece a last-minute clean before taking the photos.
 You want it to look the best it can be...so make sure the surface is clear of dust, pencil marks, pet hair, biscuit crumbs - or any other debris that might affect your image.

-First of all, you're going to need a fairly decent camera, 13 megapixels and over is preferable.
+First of all, you're going to need a fairly decent camera, 13 megapixels and over is preferable, or a good iphone.
 Make sure you set it to the maximum resolution.

-Next choose a low ISO to keep the image sharp, but make sure your aperture is high, so the whole image stays in focus.
+Next choose a low ISO to keep the image sharp (100 or 200 should work, depending on your camera) but make sure your aperture is high, so the whole image stays in focus.
 This means you'll have a slow shutter speed.
-This is why it's important to have to camera on a completely still support to prevent your imaging getting blurred.
+This is why it's important to have to camera on a completely still support to prevent your imaging from getting blurred.